okta/okta.github.io/_source/_posts/2019-02-15-user-migration-the-definitive-guide.md

 If the user is able to successfully authenticate against your *old* user management system, then before authenticating them, complete the following steps:

-1. Grab *all* of the user's information out of the old user management system (username, first name, last name, any other user data you’re storing)
+1. Grab *all* of the user's information out of the old user management system (username, first name, last name, any other user data you're storing)
 2. Grab the user's plain text password from the authentication request body.
 Because the user is trying to authenticate, you should be able to grab their plain text password from memory. **NOTE**: I've included some information later on about the risks involved with using the plain text password.
 3. Take the user's account data (along with their plain text password) and create a new user in your *new* user management system with this user's information.
 In this step, you're basically just copying the user over from the old system to the new.
 4. Now that the user has been copied over, go ahead and log them in.